ISAs – Individual Savings Accounts

-In the 1980’s, the Conservative government introduced Personal Equity Plans (PEPs) as a way of encouraging the small investor to buy stocks and shares.
+In the 1980s, the Conservative government introduced Personal Equity Plans (PEPs) as a way of encouraging individual investors to buy stocks and shares.
 All gains made within a PEP were tax-free.

 Investment can be by way of lump sums or regular payments, though deposits made may not total more than the cash ISA allowance.
 A withdrawal cannot be replaced by a deposit if it takes the sum of deposits made during the tax year over the Cash ISA allowance.

-Cash ISA accounts can be opened on an instant access basis or for a fixed term.
-Fixed term accounts tend to offer higher rates of interest, but early withdrawals will be penalised.
+Cash ISA accounts can be opened on an instant-access basis or for a fixed-term.
+Fixed-term accounts tend to offer higher rates of interest, but early withdrawals will be penalised.

 An investor can transfer a Cash ISA from one provider to another, though again a charge may be made to transfer out of a provider.

-Choosing a Cash ISA
+Choosing A Cash ISA

 - Do you want instant access, or would you be happy to tie your money up for a period of time: if so, how long?